co44co44/my-git-phase1project/README.md

 # Name:
 MyMallHelper

+# Video:
+This is a link of blog post that goes through the development of this app.
 # Description:
 MyMallHelper is an app that helps shoppers who are visiting a Mall, to find the store(s) at that same mall, where the item they are looking for is being sold.
-The app will return to the user: the items available at their current mall that matched their search, the name(s) of the store(s), and their location at the current Mall.
+The app will return to the user: the items available at the mall that matched their search, the name(s) of the store(s) where it is sold, the product details (size, color, gender), and their store location at the current Mall.
+It will also allow the user to click on their favorite item to recognize them while he shops.

 # Story of this app:
  Shoppers at a mall can waste a lot of time looking for an item.
-It is exhausting and requires a lot of effort and energy because of not knowing where to go.
-This app wants to help shoppers find the item they need, by provinding them the store name and location where their item is being sold.
+It is exhausting and requires a lot of effort and energy because of not knowing where to go to find what they are looking for.
+This app wants to help shoppers find the item they need, by provinding them the store name, details and location where their item is being sold.

 # Audience:
 Shoppers at an specific Mall.
 This first first version of the app will mock the Sawgrass Mills Mall at Sunrise-Florida.

 # Server:
 In the future, the data used will be the data from the online stores that are physically at those malls.
 However, for this project, a jb.json file is being used with the data that the user will have available.
+I used real pictures and data from two main stores: GAP (https://www.gap.com/) and OLD NAVY (https://oldnavy.gap.com/)

 # Support:
 If you need support contact me at : crisordonez44@gmail.com